 David Thomson, the richest man in Canada, inherited his love for collecting (and his multi-billion-dollar fortune) from his father, Ken.
-While Ken Thomson focused on European art from the Italian Renaissance, ship models, and early 20th-century Canadian painters, his son’s collection is far more diverse, ranging from postwar British artists like Alan Davie, Patrick Heron, Peter Lanyon, Roger Hilton, and William Scott to photography, Inuit art, and medieval sculpture; his holdings of John Constable have been cited as the world’s best.
+While Ken Thomson focused on European art from the Italian Renaissance, ship models, and early 20th-century Canadian painters, his son’s collection is far more diverse, ranging from postwar British artists like Alan Davie, Patrick Heron, Peter Lanyon, Roger Hilton, and William Scott to photography, Inuit art, and medieval sculpture.
+His holdings of John Constable have been cited as the world’s best.
 He doesn’t necessarily keep it all, however.
-Selling art, he told Artlyst, in 2013, is all a part of a collection’s evolution.
+Selling art, he once told Artlyst, is all a part of a collection’s evolution.
 “A collection,” he said, “needs to evolve and seek further dimension through both release and acquisition.”

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.